charliecalvert/CloudNotes/Assignments/GruntCheck.md

 Done, without errors
 ```

 The number of files may differ, but the general format should be the same.

-Be sure all the JavaScript code in **public/javascripts/** and **routes/** passes these tests.
+I should also be able to run **npm test** on all three projects and have it come back clean.